devappmin/ghlog/README.md

 ### create repo

-You can also create a repository using below command.
+It is also possible to create a new repository using the following command.

 ```bash
 $ ghlog create repo
 ```

-It asks `Repository name` and `Visibility` of your repository.
+It will ask you about `Repository name` and `Visibility` of your repository.

 ### heatmap

-`Heatmap` prints GitHub contribution chart that you can see on your GitHub profile in command line interface.
+`Heatmap` prints a GitHub contribution chart that you can see on your GitHub profile in command-line interface.

-You can simply print your heatmap with below command.
+You can simply print your heatmap with the below command.

 ```bash
 $ ghlog heatmap
 ```

-If you want to check other users heatmap, please add `username`.
+You can also check other users' heatmap just by adding `username`.

 ```bash
 $ ghlog heatmap devappmin